 The Tekitekis had made their escape.
 If it wasn’t for the crushed cacti and the smear of blood on the ground, you’d think they’d never been there.

 I nodded, still trying to catch my breath.
-Vanth dropped a kiss on my lips and stepped back.
+Vanth dropped a kiss on my lips.
 Valentino gave me a chilled bottle of chicha.
 I slowly drained the last few sips.

 “What happened?”
 Vanth asked.
 To the uninitiated, he didn’t sound any less indifferent than a moment ago.
 But I could’ve sworn there was a brand-new note of warmth in his voice.